 Mina also adds a large dose of love to her chocolates.
 “Each of my chocolates is like my child, my princess, and when you really love something you can’t just leave it to chance.
 That’s why I insist on hand-making them, I can’t do mass production.”
 The influence of her heritage is also evident, not just Greek but also Middle Eastern, harking back to her great-great grandfather, who was a known tahini halva artisan in Ottoman Istanbul.
 Mina’s first truffle was named Pavlina, after her mother, who made the sour cherry liqueur she’d offered to Pauline on that cold Sunday, and with which she infuses the truffle of the same name.
 There is also Sofia, a unique blend of olive oil, orange and cinnamon; Athina, flavored with dried figs and the uniquely Greek Mavrodafni sweet wine (the same that is in Elli & Manos' Greek Flavor Burst!); Shahrazade combines tahini and salted almond…these are definitely not your typical Belgian chocolates!

 Mina has designed a welcoming space, where her boutique and atelier sit side-by-side.
 She recently celebrated her 10th anniversary as a chocolatier with a wine-and-chocolate pairing event hosted with her friend Panagiotis Kokalas, who has been voted Brussels’ Best Sommelier for the last three years.
 Her chocolates are also becoming known outside of Brussels, as she had the honor of participating in a special Valentine’s Day event at the prestigious Tokyo department store, Takashimaya.
-It’s indeed a challenge to transport these delicate, freshly handmade creations such a distance, but if you do find yourself in Brussels, make sure to visit Mina Handmade Chocolate (details on her site).
-Until then, we’ll simply need to lust from afar, continuing to dream on Facebook & Instagram!
+It’s indeed a challenge to transport these delicate, freshly handmade creations such a distance, but if you do find yourself in Brussels, make sure to visit Mina Handmade Chocolate (details on her site - and she now has a brand new shop in central Brussels!).

 Zelos is passionate about Greek food and Global Greek Gastronomy, that fusion of traditional and contemporary Greek cuisine that has spread across the world.
 In this special section of our blog, we want to promote the people and places that we believe are pioneering this trend.
 Full disclosure: we DO NOT gain anything from these posts, we are not paid to advertise them; rather, we are honestly sharing our personal favorites for you to enjoy!